learn-co-curriculum/dsc-evaluating-logistic-regression-models-lab/README.md

+## 3. Write a function to calculate the precision

 ```python
 def precision(y_hat, y):
     #Your code here
 ```

-## 4. Write a function to calculate the recall

 ```python